 EXAM REQUIREMENTS FURTHER INFORMATION MARKS Task 1: Performance The candidates perform ONE duologue from memory. (maximum time: 4 minutes) The duologue can come from a published play, book of duologues, be adapted from a novel, or devised.
-Full details of how to prepare for this task are on pages 96-98.
-80 Task 2: Reflection The candidates demonstrate their knowledge and understanding of the performance material and processes through a prepared reflection. (maximum time: 4 minutes) ▶ Full details of how to prepare for this task and the set questions are on pages 85-95.
+For full details on how to prepare for this task, see Section 15: Exam guidance: Performance tasks.
+80 Task 2: Reflection The candidates demonstrate their knowledge and understanding of the performance material and processes through a prepared reflection. (maximum time: 4 minutes) For full details on how to prepare for this task and the set questions, see Sections 11-13: Reflection task.
 20

-Perform audibly, clearly and accurately Demonstrate some ability to use physicality and space as appropriate for the material Technical skills Demonstrate and communicate understanding of the material Engagement with the material ▶ Demonstrate a competent shared performance with a basic awareness of audience Performance & audience awareness
+Perform audibly, clearly and accurately Demonstrate some ability to use physicality and space as appropriate for the material Technical skills Demonstrate and communicate understanding of the material Engagement with the material Demonstrate a competent shared performance with a basic awareness of audience Performance & audience awareness

-- ▶ The work presented by the candidate was audible, clear and accurate most of the time.
+- The work presented by the candidate was audible, clear and accurate most of the time.
 There was some imaginative use of vocal and physical skills within the space to support characterisation and/or narrative and there was some secure communication between the candidates. - The candidate demonstrated a clear understanding of the material in the performance. - ▶ There was some awareness of audience and competence in delivering a shared performance. - ▶ The candidate reflected on the work, communicating a clear understanding of the material.

-- ▶ The work presented by the candidate was audible, clear and accurate most of the time.
-There was some use of vocal and physical skills within the space to support characterisation and/or narrative and there was some communication between the candidates. - The candidate demonstrated a reasonably secure understanding of the material in the performance. - ▶ There was a basic awareness of audience and some competence in delivering a shared performance. - ▶ The candidate reflected on the work, communicating a reasonably secure understanding of the material.
+- The work presented by the candidate was audible, clear and accurate most of the time.
+There was some use of vocal and physical skills within the space to support characterisation and/or narrative and there was some communication between the candidates. - ▶ The candidate demonstrated a reasonably secure understanding of the material in the performance. - There was a basic awareness of audience and some competence in delivering a shared performance. - The candidate reflected on the work, communicating a reasonably secure understanding of the material.